devops4us/randomizer/readme.md

 <img src="pic001.jpg" width="50%" height="50%"/>

-There are two servers in the runtime architecture.
+There are two servers which implement our application as an integrated system.
 `randomizer-ui` is a HTML5 user interface application server based on the Vaadin Framework (<https://vaadin.com/docs/index.html>) and the Apache TomEE platform (<http://tomee.apache.org/apache-tomee.html>).
 The application is accessed from a browser.
 It demonstrates a simple UI visualising the generation of random numbers.
 The random generator itself is hosted on another server and is accessed from the user interface as HTTP/REST API.
-The `randomizer-ui` application servier calls a rest API from `randomizer-service`, which is a rest service also running on top of TomEE.
+The `randomizer-ui` application server calls `randomizer-service`, which is also running on top of TomEE.

 **Development Environment:** The developer can start each server locally on her development machine (Windows 10 Laptop in my case).

 **Test Environment:** In order to be globally deployable for integration test, the servers are each packaged as docker images based on the TomeEE docker image (see <https://docs.docker.com/samples/library/tomee/>).
 Each server image runs in a separate docker container.
+For build and integration, we use Jenkins in a dockerized version.
+To test the integrated servers, Jenkins calls a rest service from `randomizer-ui` which in turn calls `randomizer-service`.

-Develop UI (without Service) and Service in Isolation
+Develop the Servers in Isolation
 -------------------------------------------------------------------------------------

 Server Development often starts with isolated servers being started locally.
 This is especially true for the user interface server - the user interface can be tested by mocking away the backend services and provide test data.
 For our simplified sample, it is not necessary to mock the `randomizer-service`.
-In our UI application, in class `RandomizerBean`, if the service is not available, the value `-1` is simply generated as random number.
+In our UI application, in class `RandomizerBean`, if the service is not available, the value `-1` is simply generated as dummy random number.

-To start to UI service in isolation, execute the following in a DOS shell:
+To run to UI service in isolation, execute the following in a DOS shell:

  ```
-cd %homedrive%\%homepath%\randomizer\ui\
+cd %homedrive%\%homepath%\git\randomizer\ui\
 mvn package tomee:run
  ```